-Neil Kaye, a climate data scientist at the United Kingdom’s national weather service, the Met Office, drove these points home by creating an animation to depict the true size of each country in comparison to the Mercator projections.
+Neil Kaye, a climate data scientist at the United Kingdom’s national weather service, the Met Office, created an animation to depict the true size of each country in comparison to the Mercator projections.

 - Chile is twice the size of Norway